ahmeedali/Embedded-Linux-Team-A2/Menna/README.md

-# Menna
 ## Describtion :
-* This folder contains my Tasks for this course
+* This folder contains my Tasks and labs for this course.
 ### Contents: